CuriousAvenger/ASCII-Art/README.md

 # ASCII
 ASCII program is an image to text converter, which converts any black and white images into Ascii Art.
-Note: Some images can be corrupted, which can lead to errors, so all images might not always work.

 # How To Use:
 - git clone https://github.com/CuriousAvenger/ASCII-Art